Madeleine Martin (Swedish actress)

 Madeleine Minou Martin (born 20 August 1991, in Gothenburg) is a Swedish actress.

 Biography

 In fall 2009, Martin starred as Cleo in Sveriges Television's Web series Riverside.
 Since then, she has starred in the short film The Art of Breaking Up, and in the film Studio Sex, which is one of the many films about the character Annika Bengtzon, in which she portrayed the bartender Patricia.
 Martin has a role in the film Easy Money II: Hard to Kill (2012), in which she portrayed the character Nadja.
 She reprised the role in the sequel Easy Money III: Life Deluxe (2013).
 In 2014, she portrayed the character Fatima in Sveriges Television's Christmas calendar Piratskattens hemlighet.
+In 2024, she played the title role in the crime drama, Jana: Marked for Life.

 Madeleine Martin is sister to actor and director Philip Martin.